MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/eventpattern.md

 Import from `controlsurfaces.eventpatterns`

-Event patterns are used to recognise events from their MIDI data.
+Event patterns are used to recognize events from their MIDI data.
 The most common type is the `BasicPattern` which can be used to detect a variety of event types.